git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 the kernel and are what allow you to, interactively, run commands and applications inside them.

-As of October 2016 the [latest specification](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html) covers in technical detail the responsibilities of the shell.
+As of October 2016 the [latest POSIX specification](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/sh.html) covers in technical detail the responsibilities of the shell.

 If I can make a comment on shells and operating systems, it's that each vendor